Why DBT Helps You Understand Your Emotions

 Many people struggle to pinpoint what they’re feeling, making it harder to deal with emotions effectively.
 DBT helps you move from vague distress to clear emotional awareness:

-- Instead of “I feel bad,” you might realize, “I feel frustrated because my plans changed unexpectedly.”
+- You might start with something vague like, “I feel bad,” and then you realize, “I feel frustrated because my plans changed unexpectedly.”

-- Instead of “I feel awful”, you might identify “I feel anxious because I don’t know how someone will react.”
+- Or maybe you notice “I feel awful”, and identify it more specifically as, “I feel anxious because I don’t know how someone will react.”

 Naming emotions is the first step to understanding and regulating them.